vnklaimis/FantasyNight-docs/rules/roleplay.rst

   * Pulling a gun out on a police officer during a traffic stop when you are going to receive a traffic infraction, your character is then killed.

-  * Reckless handling of a vehicle and crashing it which would clearly result in death.
+  * Reckless handling of a vehicle or aircraft and crashing it which would clearly result in death.

   * Police acting like they’re invincible, failing to follow proper safety protocol, acting out unrealistically in situations where they normally wouldn’t.